Blane245/musicgenerator/README.md

 - WebAudio documentation, particularly the authors of the page [Advanced techniques: Creating and sequencing audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Advanced_techniques).
 - Russell Good for his blog [How to Convert an AudioBuffer to an Audio File with JavaScript](https://russellgood.com/how-to-convert-audiobuffer-to-audio-file/).
 - Mathew Willox for his blog [Making Reverb with the Web Audio API](https://blog.gskinner.com/archives/2019/02/reverb-web-audio-api.html).
-- The Duckduckgo search engine and Visual Code Chat Engine that helped me hack my way through this.
+- The Duckduckgo search engine and Visual Code Copilot that helped me hack my way through this.
 - 'The Computer Music Tutorial', by Curtis Roads, 1996.
 This is an excellent book that gives the history and basic of signal processing as applied to sound.
+Since it was written, many algorithmic methods described there are realizable on computers in real time.

 # Versions - Changes
+## 6.0.0 Release Notes (5.0.0 was never released)
 ## 4.0.0 Release Notes
 - implemented graphical display for preview, including spectra
 - refactored generator icons as it was getting quite large